FAST, FUN AND FURIOUS – THAT’S FLAG FOOTBALL.

 Flag Football is a version of American Football played without the American Football characteristic contact between players.
 In Flag Football, tackling (downs) is not allowed, instead flags are attached to the ball carrier’s belt, one on each side of the waist.
 When a player manages to pull the flag from an opponent, the game stops and another play begins, just like when there is a tackle or a down in American football.
 The rules are almost the same, the only difference is that the physical contact is almost non-existent.

 Flag Football is the fastest-growing format of the game on the Emerald Isle, encompassing schools, colleges, and the community.
 Everyone can play regardless of fitness level, experience or gender.
 Playing Flag Football is an excellent way to exercise and stay in shape.
 While being an alternative to American Football, you are constantly running, sprinting, tumbling and tossing the ball – all in just one play.
 No matter at what level you play Flag Football, you are bound to get a good craic.
-Flag Football is the perfect sport for young players who’d like to go on to American Football at an older age and for adult players interested in keeping fit and having fun doing it.
+Flag Football is the perfect sport for young players who’d like to go on to play American Football at an older age and for adult players interested in keeping fit and having fun doing it.

 HOW TO SCORE?